 Cosby judge to weigh potential testimony of 13 other women

-NORRISTOWN, Pa. – Lawyers for Bill Cosby will battle in court starting Tuesday as they try to limit the number of other accusers who can testify at his sexual assault trial.
+Lawyers for Cosby will battle in court starting Tuesday, Dec.
+13, to...
+Lawyers for Bill Cosby will battle in court starting Tuesday as they try to limit the number of other accusers who can testify at his sexual assault trial.
+Lawyers for Bill Cosby will battle in court starting Tuesday as they try to limit the number of other accusers who can testify at his sexual assault trial.

 Add your comments below